What Is Group Therapy?

 New members learn more about the group as they attend meetings.
 They learn how addiction impacts other people and what issues it leads to for them.
 Sometimes, groups bring in speakers to discuss special topics or to provide insight regarding a specific hurdle to addiction recovery.

-How to Get the Most From the Group
+How to Get the Most From the Drug Rehab Group Therapy

 Participation is key.
 Every person has days when they don’t feel like talking or being vulnerable, and that’s fine.
 The more the person contributes to group discussions, though, the more he or she will get out of them.
 Sharing personal experiences with the group builds trust and personal relationships, and it often helps others in the group, too.